Comadreja/js-for-gamedev/en/02-javascript/0203-modelo-de-ejecucion/index.md

     history: [], // keeps the dice record.

     newDie: function (sides) {
-        return die.bind(this); // a new function that will call die with its addressee set on the first parameter.
+        return die.bind(this); // a new function that will call die with its target set on the first parameter.

         function die() {
             var result = Math.floor(Math.random() * sides) + 1;